-There are no non-regulatory options for this Application.
+There are no non-regulatory options that may be considered in response to this Application.
 The two regulatory options available for this Application are:

-6.1 Option 1 - Prohibit food from LLRICE 62
+6.1 Option 1 - Not approve food derived from LLRICE62

-Maintain the status quo by not amending Standard 1.5.2 of the Code to approve food derived from glufosinate ammonium-tolerant rice line LLRICE 62.
+Maintain the status quo by not amending Standard 1.5.2 to approve food derived from glufosinate ammonium-tolerant rice line LLRICE 62.

-6.2 Option 2 - Approve food from LLRICE 62
+6.2 Option 2 - Approve food derived from LLRICE62

-Amend Standard 1.5.2 of the Code to permit the sale and use of food derived from glufosinate ammonium-tolerant rice LLRICE 62, with or without specified conditions in the Table to clause 2 of the Standard.
+Amend Standard 1.5.2 to permit the sale and use of food derived from glufosinate ammonium-tolerant rice LLRICE 62, with or without specified conditions in the Table to clause 2 of the Standard.